Android vs iOS A Detailed Comparison

 Android offers more customisation and personalisation options and allows users to change the look and feel of their devices with various launchers, widgets, themes, and apps.
 Android also has a more flexible and versatile app drawer, which can be accessed by swiping up from the bottom of the screen and can store and organise all the apps on the device.
 Android also has a notification panel, which can be accessed by swiping down from the top of the screen and displaying and managing all the notifications from different apps and services.

-iOS, on the other hand, offers fewer customisation and personalisation options and restricts users to the default look and feel of the platform. iOS also has a more rigid and fixed home screen, which can only display app icons and folders and which cannot be modified or rearranged. iOS also has a control centre, which can be accessed by swiping down from the top right corner of the screen, and which can display and control some basic settings and features, such as Wi-Fi, Bluetooth, Airplane Mode, Brightness, Volume, and more.
+Updating iOS, on the other hand, offers fewer customization and personalization options and restricts users to the default look and feel of the platform. iOS also has a more rigid and fixed home screen, which can only display app icons and folders and which cannot be modified or rearranged. iOS also has a control center, which can be accessed by swiping down from the top right corner of the screen.
+This control center displays and controls some basic settings and features, such as Wi-Fi, Bluetooth, Airplane Mode, Brightness, Volume, and more, including the Screen Recording in iPhone feature.

 Both Android and iOS have their own voice assistants, which can perform various tasks and functions using voice commands.
-Android has Google Assistant, which is powered by Google’s Artificial Intelligence (AI) and Natural Language Processing (NLP).
+Android has Google Assistant, which is powered by Google’s Artificial Intelligence (AI) and Natural Language Processing (NLP) and Natural Language Processing (NLP).
 Google Assistant can answer questions, provide information, make reservations, play games, control smart home devices, and more.
-Google Assistant can also be activated by saying “Hey Google” or “OK Google” or pressing and holding the sides of some devices, such as Pixel phones.
+Turn off Google Assistant when not in use to save battery and improve privacy.
+It can also be activated by saying “Hey Google” or “OK Google” or pressing and holding the sides of some devices, such as Pixel phones.

 iOS has Siri, powered by Apple’s AI and NLP.
 Siri can also answer questions, provide information, make reservations, play games, control smart home devices, and more.
 Siri can also be activated by saying “Hey Siri” or by pressing and holding the home button or the side button of some devices, such as iPhones and iPads.